-• The waste/recycling bins must be cleaned and maintained regularly.
+The waste/recycling bins must be cleaned and maintained regularly.
 Waste/recycling containers must be washed in an area which drains to a Sydney Water approved drainage connection.
+Example of a waste/recycling storage room for a residential flat building containing six dwellings.